categories

 AI-powered culling and editing

 Save hours on culling and editing with Aftershoot.
-You can cull thousands of photos in minutes, then import to Lightroom or simply use Aftershoot’s own presets, called “creator styles”, for editing.
+You can cull thousands of photos in minutes, then import them to Lightroom or simply use Aftershoot’s own presets, called “creator styles”, for editing.

 You can even build your own AI style to consistently apply your own “style” of edits to thousands of images at once!